azdavis/azdavis.net/posts/japanese-resources.md

 - [Katakana][]

 Japanese has 3 different writing systems.
-Luckily, the first 2, hiragana and katakana (collectively 'the kana') are pretty small and 'match up' with one another (each has the same number of characters and make the same sounds).
+Luckily, the first 2, hiragana and katakana, collectively 'the kana', are pretty small and 'match up' with one another, in that each has the same number of characters and make the same sounds.
 How to read the kana should definitely be the first thing to get squared away.

 ## Guide to Japanese